 One of the things that Megan and I hope to do is to create a tradition where part of our child’s Christmas present is to do a project for a charity or mission of their choosing.
-And not just the “lets give money to something” (though we do do that, and value that), but more than that.
-Let’s give out socks or let’s purchase a gift for the Angel Tree.
+And not just the “let’s give money to something” (though we do that, and value that), but more than that.
+Let’s give out socks or let’s buy a gift for the Angel Tree.
 Christmas, after all, is not about our wish lists.
 Christmas is about God’s wish list.

 And what is on God’s wish list?

 But perhaps Jesus has something like feeding the hungry and the thirsty; welcoming the stranger; giving clothes to the naked, and visiting the sick and imprisoned (Matthew 25).
 This is the Kingdom of God kind of stuff.
 The kind of stuff that you and I can do.